Princeton Wellness Centre Local SEO and Service Landing Page Case Study

 Client: Princeton Wellness Centre

-Princeton Wellness Centre is a strong example of how local SEO becomes much more effective when service intent, city intent, and page structure are treated as one connected system.
+Princeton Wellness Centre is a strong example of how local SEO becomes much more powerful when service intent, city intent, bilingual content, and conversion paths are treated as one connected system.

-For clinics, visibility is not only about the brand homepage ranking well.
-Patients often search for a specific treatment, a specific condition, or a provider in a specific city.
+For very local healthcare and wellness businesses, visibility is not only about whether the homepage ranks.
+Patients often search for a specific treatment, a specific symptom, a provider in a specific city, or a practical question before booking.
 If the website only speaks in broad terms, it becomes much harder to capture those high-intent searches.

 The local SEO opportunity